MicrosoftDocs/azure-docs/articles/iot-hub/iot-hub-operations-monitoring.md

-﻿---
+---
 title: IoT Hub operations monitoring
-description: An overview of Azure IoT Hub operations monitoring, enabling you to monitor the status of operations on your IoT hub in real time
+description: An overview of Azure IoT Hub operations monitoring, enabling you to monitor the status of operations on your IoT hub in real time.
 services: iot-hub
 documentationcenter: ''
 author: nberdy